-Adoption Date - Ordinary Meetir Next Review Date - June 2021 Shire President Initial Chief Executive Officer Initial Date 1 / 56 Page
+Adoption Date - Ordinary Meetir ng June 2017 Next Review Date - May 2023 Shire President Initial Chief Executive Officer Initial Date 1 / 58 Page

 A26 RECORDS MANAGEMENT

 PREAMBLE: Records provide fundamental evidence of the decisions and actions undertaken by the Shire whilst also serving as a tool for planning for the future.
 It is for this reason that legislation exists to ensure that records are properly maintained and preserved for future generations.
 The Shire is required.
 Records are recognised as an important information resource and it is accepted that sound record management practices will contribute to the overall efficiency and effectiveness of the Shire.